-In the area of financial markets and institutions, CEPS runs one research unit and two independent research institutes:
+In the area of financial markets and institutions, CEPS also runs two independent research institutes:

 - European Capital Markets Institute - ECMI conducts original research informing policy on European capital markets.
 Through its various activities, events and task forces, ECMI acts as a focal point for interaction between market participants, policy-makers and academics.
 Publications include regular commentary, policy briefs, statistics and in-depth reports, supported by an excellent academic committee.

 - European Credit Research Institute - ECRI provides in-depth analysis and insight into the structure, evolution and regulation of retail financial services markets in Europe.
 Through its research activities, publications and conferences, ECRI keeps its members and the wider public up-to-date on topics such as retail financial services regulation, credit reporting and consumer protection at the European level.